Canardoux/flutter_sound/README.md

 ## Contributions

 Flutter Sound is a free and Open Source project.
+Several contributors have already contributed to Flutter Sound.
+Specially :
+- @hyochan who is the Flutter Sound father
+- @salvatore373 who wrote the Track Player
+- @bsutton who wrote the UI Widgets
+- @larpoux who add several codec supports

-We really need your contributions.
+**We really need your contributions.**
-Pull Requests are welcome and will be considered very carefully
+Pull Requests are welcome and will be considered very carefully.

 ## Bugs, Features Requests, documentation inaccurate, help needed, ...